Thoracic Malignancies - Board Review Summary

 Heart: mean heart dose ALARA; heart V40 <50%.

-713 pts with unresectable stage III NSCLC without progression after platinum-based CRT, randomized within 42 days of CRT completion.
-Durvalumab x 12 months vs placebo.
-Median PFS 16.9 vs 5.6 mo; median OS 47.5 vs 29.1 mo.
-5y OS 42.9% vs 33.4%.
-PACIFIC reduced intrathoracic progression, distant failure, and brain metastases, and it remains the defining consolidation trial for CRT-responsive wild-type stage III disease.
+PACIFIC randomized 713 pts with unresectable stage III NSCLC without progression after platinum-based CRT within 42 days of CRT completion to durvalumab x 12 months vs placebo.
+Median PFS 16.9 vs 5.6 mo.
+The 5-year update showed median OS 47.5 vs 29.1 mo and 5y OS 42.9% vs 33.4%.

 Concurrent vs Adjuvant IO + CRT